 Dictionary

+1 Port NTD means a 1 port F-NTD (version 3) or later as described in section 13.3 of the nbn® Ethernet Product Description.

+4 Port NTD means a 4 port F-NTD (version 4) or later as described in section 13.3 of the nbn® Ethernet Product Description.

+F-NTD Installation Consent means a consent for nbn to disconnect a Battery Backup Service, UNI-V, or both (as applicable), in connection with an Installation of an F-NTD.

 FTTN/C Fibre Upgrade Installation means an Installation:

 in respect of a Premises that is in the footprint of the FTTC Network or FTTN Network and is Serviceable for the purposes of nbn® Ethernet (FTTC) or nbn® Ethernet (FTTN);